The Paralympics – Good or Bad for Disabled People?

 Last week I was having a big old think.
 Do some of us only become engaged with inequalities that affect us as individuals?
 I was more than a little nervous suggesting this.
 But I got some interesting responses and BOOK RECOMMENDATIONS.
 Something which always makes me happy.
 So, without further waffle, here are the 10 … Continue reading Want to learn about diversity and inclusion?
 10 books to read…

-Category: The Social Model of Disability
+Experiencing the Social Model of Disability

 I don't usually talk about myself in these blogs, but I find myself in the situation of being a living example of the Social Model of Disability.
 This model is my preferred framework for describing "disability".
 In short, it suggests that people who have "impairments" (for example, sight or hearing impairments, mobility issues, neurological conditions, … Continue reading Experiencing the Social Model of Disability